jamesabilong/sugilanon/README.md

 Pushing to `main` or `master` dispatches `sugilanon-updated` to `jamesabilong/fpdocker`, which builds `ghcr.io/jamesabilong/sugilanon:latest` from the pushed ref and updates the `freshprice_sugilanon` Swarm service.
+Any push to those branches triggers the deployment chain, including README-only changes.

 To manually trigger the same deployment without a new Sugilanon commit: